pyvista/pyvista-tutorial/en/_sources/tutorial/08_widgets/g_sphere-widget.rst

 This one is the coolest - use four sphere widgets to update perturbations on a surface and interpolate between them with some boundary conditions

 ..
-GENERATED FROM PYTHON SOURCE LINES 104-149
+GENERATED FROM PYTHON SOURCE LINES 104-148

 .. code-block:: Python

+    from itertools import cycle

+    import matplotlib as mpl
     import numpy as np
     import pyvista as pv
     from scipy.interpolate import griddata